jpeters8889/phpunit-code-assertions/README.md

 **PHPUnit Code Assertions** is a set of code assertions to use in a PHPUnit test suite, heavily inspired by PestPHP Arch testing, but in a PHPUnit code style.

-Simple extend the `CodeAssertionsTestCase` in your test file and you're ready to go!
+Simply extend the `CodeAssertionsTestCase` in your test file and you're ready to go!

 ```php
 <?php